 If anyone has any information or suggestions they wish to bring to the attention to the Executive Committee, these concerns should be expressed to a member of the committee prior to the Board Meeting.
 It is the policy that meetings of the governing board of the organization, its committees, and advisory boards shall be open to the members and held in public but are not of the public.

 Occasionally, meetings or portions of meetings may be closed to the public when considering matters relating to individuals, proprietary information, or litigation.
 A written statement explaining the reason for the closing of the meeting will be available on the website within a reasonable period of time.

 Meeting Minutes - Public Inspection

 Appropriate minutes of all open meetings shall be available for inspection by the public upon request to the Secretary or the Secretary's designee.
 The Secretary or the Secretary's designee will make a written or audio record of the proceedings of each closed meeting.
 The record will be preserved for at least two years after the meeting.
 See our Newsletter Archive page for previous meeting minutes.

-To make reservations for the Ramada Hotel call 620-341-9287 and mention the Kansas Honey Producers Association to get the best rate.
-Room rates are $65 plus tax for a non-smoking double room and $75 plus tax for a non-smoking king.
-Reservations should be made by September 27th.
+To make reservations at the Best Western call 620-342-7587and mention the Kansas Honey Producers Association to get the best rate.
+Room rates are $79.99 plus tax for a nonsmoking double room or a non-smoking king.
+Reservations should be made by October 12th.

 One of our guest speakers several of us had the pleasure of hearing speak at the North American Beekeeping Conference.
 Dr. Yong Park is from the University of Arkansas.
 His presentation on Honey Bee Morphology and Anatomy was fantastic.
 He brought in microscopes so that we could all look at the bee parts.
 He’ll do the same for us!
 Another presentation he’ll be giving is on Small Hive Beetles.
 He will be presenting four times.